-Additional Approved Prior Years' Operating Expenditures - Demolition (Column 10): Boards are to distribute the approved additional allocation for prior year unsupported expenditures in this column if it was for demolition expenditures.
+Additional Approved Prior Years' Operating Expenditures (Column 10):

+For Major Capital Programs and Land, boards are to distribute the approved additional allocation for prior year unsupported expenditures in this column if it was for demolition expenditures.
 Use this column to report any demolition costs funded by Capital Priorities which do not qualify for capitalization.
-Only the operating expenses for demolition should be reported here (Any capitalized demolition costs would be included in the Capital Expenditures - Building column).
+Only the operating expenses for demolition should be reported here.